AeroTechLab/Robot-Control-Interface/README.md

 This code is dependent on macros from [Plug-in Loader](https://github.com/LabDin/Plugin-Loader) project, that is automatically linked as a [git submodule](https://chrisjean.com/git-submodules-adding-using-removing-and-updating/).

-To add that repository to your sources, navigate to the root project folder and clone them with:
+To add that repository to your sources, navigate to the root project folder and clone it with:

     $ cd <my_project_folder>
     $ git submodule update --init